JessieWells/uq-collab/README.md

 # uq-collab
-Open Data Science workshop - collaboration example to set up a website
+Open Data Science workshop - collaboration example to set up a website, with a partner